Do missionaries eat enough in Congo and Cameroon?

 For breakfast, we would eat pretty similarly to Congo.
 Just some eggs and bread or some cereal and fruit.
 We would also drink some liquid yogurt that they sell in large bottles.

 We would eat lunch in area.
 There are many food options in Douala that are healthy.
-We would eat street food or buy a sandwich in a store nearly everyday.
+We would eat street food or buy a sandwich in a store.

-Dinner was also similar to dinner in Congo, chicken, fufu, vegtables, but in Douala we would eat out regularly in low-priced restaurants that served very good food.
-Cameroon also has more beef so we would buy that from the markets.
+Dinner was also similar to dinner in Congo, chicken, fufu, vegetables sauce, but in Douala there are many affordable restaurants that serve very good food so we would eat out regularly.
+Cameroon also has more beef than Congo so we would buy that from the markets to switch things up.
 Because there were more supermarkets in Douala, we would buy more foreign ingredients and could make more American food.